15 Things I’ve Learned And Know For Sure About Parenting

 Ten Parenting Tips From The Heart

-A “Professional Parent” is a parent who is committed to constantly learning new, effective, and healthy approaches that will enhance her relationships with her children.
-A “Professional Parent” is open, willing, and interested in taking parenting classes, reading informational and inspirational books about parenting, and attending workshops.
+“Professional Parents” are parents who are committed to constantly learning new, effective, and healthy approaches in order to enhance their relationships with their children.
+“Professional Parents” are open, willing, and interested in taking parenting classes, reading informational and inspirational books about parenting, and attending workshops.